 She awoke as she always did, naked and next to the body of some man who had been far more attractive when she was drunk than when she was sober.
-The room smelt thick of cigarettes and the memory of smoke, that was etched into the walls and carpets of years of filling the room with smoke so thick one could not see.
-Plucking the glasses, sharp cat eyed, and thick rimmed, from the bed side table, she slid her feet from the warmth of the body next to her and to the floor where her slipper lay waiting.
+The room smelt thick of cigarettes and the memory of smoke that was etched into the walls and carpets from years of filling the room with smoke so thick one could not see.
+Plucking the glasses — sharp, cat eyed, and thick rimmed — from the bed side table, she slid her feet from the warmth of the body next to her and to the floor where her slippers lay waiting.

 Continue reading “Something of a Dream [RW04]”

 Just a few of those things that I’ll never actually write, that I know I’ll never actually write or add anywhere (as of right now).
 I figure if anyone wants to use them as inspiration or otherwise… please do!

 Memories.
 They come and go tickling the senses as they do.
 The smell of grass.
 An old book.
 Spring rain.
 Autumn wind.
 The feeling of summer’s heat, blue skies, or gray ones if you like.
 I know that when I hear the sound of bike bells I remember the years of riding our bikes and skate boards and scooters to the park.
 The baseball game would be going on and with our twenty dollars we could fill up our small bags with candy and sweets.
 But we had to be fast or else our parents would notice we left the neighborhood.
 All that candy we just bought?
 It needed to be scarfed down before we forced our stomachs to endure a healthy food shock that was dinner.

 What is the [RW] series?
 It translates as Random Writings.
 It’s just a series where I let my brain state what my brain wants to state on random things.
 There is no real meaning to it.
 They may be large.
 They may be small works.
 In some ways they could be considered poetry, but I wouldn’t go that far.

 They are random writings, my personal writings about things.